This is the first blog in a three-part discussion concerning how we understand, discuss, and properly view the cremation process.

 3) Cremation is a “green” or environmentally friendly option. – Myth!

-While cremation may prevent the internment of an embalmed body housed in wood, steel, and concrete it is far from environmentally friendly.
+While cremation may prevent the interment of an embalmed body housed in wood, steel, and concrete it is far from environmentally friendly.
 In fact, the carbon footprint of an average cremation is 540 pounds of carbon dioxide going into the atmosphere.
 According to a Huffpost article, “that’s about 250,000 tons of CO2 each year” just in the U.S. (Spade, Katrina.
 “How Your Death Affects Climate Change.”
 Huffpost, Huffpost, 2 Feb.
 2015) Those extremely sensitive to environmental concerns should research methods, like natural burial, to move toward a method that is truly environmentally friendly.

-4) Cremation results in ashes – Myth!
+4) The result of cremation is ashes – Myth!

 Whether someone labels cremated bodies as ashes is truly in the “eye of the beholder.”
 If someone expects cremated bodies to resemble what they find in an ashtray or fireplace, they would be sorely mistaken.
 According to Cremation Institute, “contrary to common belief, [cremated bodies] are not ashes at all.
 For the most part, they are dry calcium phosphates together with some other minerals, including potassium and sodium, which in simpler terms means bone matter.”
 (Taylor, Sylvia, et al. “10 Things You Don’t Know About Cremation: Our Experts Explain..”
 Cremation Institute, Cremation Institute, 17 June 2019) Ashes are in ashtrays and fireplaces, they are not what comes home after cremation.